pscally1005/pscally1005.github.io/_posts/recipes/healthier-dessert/2024-05-10-3-ing-brownie.markdown

 - Bake the brownie bites at 350F for about 12 minutes, or until the tops look black (don't worry, they're not burned) and the top is just firm.
 A toothpick to the center should NOT come out clean
 - <center><img src="/assets/Food/Healthier Dessert/3 Ing Brownie/3-ing-brownie-6.jpg" alt="" class="instruction-image"></center>

-- Alternatively, you can bake as regular brownies in a parchment lined and greased 8" square pan.
+- Alternatively, you can bake as regular brownies in a parchment lined and greased 9" square pan.
 Bake for about 30 minutes.
 If you jiggle the pan, the center should just be set, and a toothpick should come out with some moist crumbs.
-Note that the nutrition facts are for 24 mini muffins, and an 8" would be cut into 16 pieces.
+Note that the nutrition facts are for 24 mini muffins, and baking in a 9" square pan would yield.
+16 pieces.
 Just multiply all the values by 1.5 to get the nutritional information for 1 square brownie
 - <center><img src="/assets/Food/Healthier Dessert/3 Ing Brownie/3-ing-brownie-7.jpg" alt="" class="instruction-image"></center>

 - Refrigerate for at least 4 hours (ideally overnight) so the brownies can set before removing from the pan